KevinJDurant/OpenTorrentSite/README.md

 ## Setup:
 1. Copy & Paste all files to your webspace.
+2. Create a folder called "torrents" in the root directory
-2. Setup a new MySQL database.
+3. Setup a new MySQL database.
 For security purposes you should create a user with appropriate permissions.
-3. Change the database credentials inside 'config/config.ini.php'.
+4. Change the database credentials inside 'config/config.ini.php'.
-4. Import all .sql files from the 'sql' folder.
+5. Import all .sql files from the 'sql' folder.

 ## Current features:
 - [x] User Register and Login.